 Next: No one is eating good in the neighborhood.

 DineEquity, the owner of both Applebee’s and IHOP, is struggling to attract diners as fewer families eat out and millennials prefer local restaurants and fast-casual chains.
-Applebee’s sales dropped 5% in 2016, and DineEquity announced it needed to close 107-135 restaurant locations this year — double what it originally projected.
-It’s also closing at least 20 IHOP locations.
+The company planned to shutter up to 135 Applebee’s locations and up to 25 IHOP locations in 2017.
 Get your Rooty Tooty Fresh ‘n Fruity pancakes while you still can.

 Next: This buffet needs a serving of success.

 Miss the Old Country Buffet at your local mall?
 So do many other hungry diners who tried to visit an all-you-can-eat dining experience only to find their local restaurant closed.
-Ovation Brands — owner of Old Country Buffet, Hometown Buffet, and other all-you-can-eat restaurants — shuttered dozens of its locations without warning in March 2016.
-More locations closed without notice in June, Consumerist reports.
+Ovation Brands — owner of Old Country Buffet, Hometown Buffet, and other all-you-can-eat restaurants — shuttered dozens of its locations, often without warning, in 2016 and 2017.

 We’ve discussed the venerable department store’s problems in the past, but it boils down to stiff competition from retailers (including online stores), changing consumer habits (many don’t shop at department stores anymore), and the high cost of labor.
-Now Macy’s has announced new leaders in many executive positions.
-The retailer may have turned things around in the nick of time.
-Forbes is optimistic about Macy’s new strategy to focus on consolidating its operations “into ‘five families of business’ (Ready to Wear, Center Core, Beauty, Men’s and Kids, and Home).”
+Macy’s is facing these challenges by narrowing its store footprint (selling off its store locations helped the firm raise $1 billion in just two years) and promoting online sales.